Physical Therapy For Arthritis: Frequently Asked Questions

 Osteoarthritis is the most common type of arthritis.

-Osteoarthritis can occur in any joint, and it commonly affects the hands, wrists, knees, hips, and spine.
+Osteoarthritis can occur in any joint, and it commonly affects the hands and wrists, knees, hips, and spine.

 Symptoms can include pain, tenderness, stiffness, and inflammation.

-Physical therapy for osteoarthritis focuses on pain management and delaying the progress of this disorder.
+Physical therapy for osteoarthritis focuses on pain management, improving mobility, and helping reduce the impact of joint-related limitations on daily life.

 Rheumatoid Arthritis

-Rheumatoid arthritis is an autoimmune disease that affects the soft tissue surrounding our joints.
+Rheumatoid arthritis is a chronic autoimmune disease that primarily affects the joints.

-Autoimmune conditions are when your body’s immune system attacks healthy tissue, rather than protecting them from potential threats or infections.
+An autoimmune condition occurs when your body’s immune system mistakenly attacks healthy tissue instead of only targeting potential threats or infections.

 The symptoms of rheumatoid arthritis can include: